PE and Sports Premium

 To enable the children at the Fellowship of All Saints, Kirkby Overblow and North Rigton CE Primary Schools to Grow, Blossom and Flourish we feel there is a necessity to foster a healthy, an active and a physically fit – lifestyle approach.
 We aim for all sporting activities to be fully inclusive and for the children to really enjoy taking part in them; throughout the school day in the classroom as part of the curriculum; at playtime, at clubs during lunchtime and after school; during PE lessons and at sporting competitions and festivals.

-A wide range of PE is delivered over a 2 year rolling programme.
-We aim for this programme to be fully inclusive and the expectation is that all children will participate although some differentiation may take place to fulfil individual needs.
-As with all areas of the curriculum we apply a growth mind set, using our school values and measuring the impact of learning through growing to blossoming and flourishing.
+A wide range of PE is delivered over a 2-year rolling programme.
+We aim for this programme to be fully inclusive, and the expectation is that all children will participate although some differentiation may take place to fulfil individual needs.
+As with all areas of the curriculum we apply a growth mind set, using our school and sporting values, and measuring the impact of learning through growing to blossoming and flourishing.

 Our main aim is to raise participation levels and the profile of sport within the school and engage more of those children who are not instinctively drawn to sports.
-This is now being achieved with over 90% of key stage 2 children and 100% of key stage 1 children representing the school in some form of sporting activity (pre Covid 19 restrictions).
+This is now being achieved with various sporting clubs and competitions being arranged across the fellowship.

 We also aim to develop those children who are already involved in the sporting life of the school to a higher standard and to allow them to compete at higher levels.
 This is achieved through entering teams in cluster and district competitions; our teams have won through to level 3 competitions during 2019-20.
-Our children all swim for 10 weeks per school year during key stage 2 and we now offer challenge in swimming through learning to play water polo and learning to snorkel.
+Our Year 3 and 4 children all swim for 10 weeks per school year and we now offer challenge in swimming through learning to play water polo and learning to snorkel.

 A wide range of PE is delivered to the pupils, which aims to engage and inspire all pupils to grow, blossom and flourish.
 Sports taught are wide and varied, both during the school day and as extra-curricular clubs and on residential trips.